 Film & Media Studies / 2004 -

 Peter Krapp is Professor of Film & Media Studies at the University of California, Irvine, and affiliated with the Departments of English, Music (Claire Trevor School of the Arts), and Informatics (Donald Bren School of Information and Computer Science).
-Main publications include Medium Cool (2002), Deja Vu: Aberrations of Cultural Memory (2004), Noise Channels: Glitch and Error in Digital Culture (2011), the Handbook Language-Culture-Communication (2013), and the forthcoming book Feedback.
-Reading Game Industry Circuits.
+Main publications include Medium Cool (2002), Deja Vu: Aberrations of Cultural Memory (2004), Noise Channels: Glitch and Error in Digital Culture (2011), and the Handbook Language-Culture-Communication (2013).

-He got his first computer, an Apple Macintosh SE, in the mid 1980s, and his first laptop, a used Apple Powerbook 140, in 1992.
-During as well as in between his school, college, and graduate school years, he worked as a musician, journalist, gold courier, webdesigner, translator, and stockbroker, and learned to write about himself in the third person.
+He got his first computer, an Apple Macintosh SE, in 1987, and his first laptop, a used Apple Powerbook 140, in 1992.
+During his school, college, and graduate school years, he worked as a musician, journalist, gold courier, webdesigner, translator, and stockbroker, and learned to write about himself in the third person.
 He can still imitate the sounds of a modem, and remembers the anxiety of paying by the minute for internet access over a phone line.
 His first website went online in 1994, and some of his sites in the 1990s won awards.
 In 2000, he was interviewed by Newsweek about hacktivism, and Artforum plugged his websites as early as 1998 (37:1, Sept, p 22).
 He still owns a few domain names, but these days takes pride in ugly barebones designs.
 In one style or another, .